pixlsus/website/src/articles/interview-chdk/index.md

 We want to thank CHDK devs again for taking the time and being patient enough to chat with us, as well as sharing images of their CHDK use!

-We also want to thank CHDK users Garry George, Peter Laudanski, Andrew Hazelden, <dfn>c_joerg,</dfn> and <dfn>keoeeit</dfn> for having kindly shared some images and answered questions about how they shoot them!
+We also want to thank CHDK users Garry George, Peter Laudanski, Andrew Hazelden, *c_joerg,* and *keoeeit* for having kindly shared some images and answered questions about how they shoot them!

 <figure>
 <img src="chdk_logo.png" width="387" height="387">